graalvm/graalvm-demos/native-list-dir/README.md

 ## ExtListDir class

-You can also experiment with a more sophisticated `ExtListDir` example, which uses Java / JavaScript polyglot capabilities and
+You can also experiment with a more sophisticated `ExtListDir` example, which uses Java / JavaScript polyglot capabilities.

 To compile that class you need to add `graal-sdk.jar` on the classpath: